Signals of merging supermassive primordial black holes in pulsar timing arrays

-In the right panel of Fig.~\ref{fig:rate_ogw} we show $h^2 \Omega_\gw(f)$ as a function of the GW frequency today according to Eq.~\eqref{eq:omega_gw} (solid lines) as well as just inserting the merger rate $R (t_r)$ instead of $R(t_r + \tau_{f_r})$ in the integral (dotted lines).
+In the right panel of Fig.~\ref{fig:rate_ogw} we show $h^2 \Omega_\gw(f)$ according to Eq.~\eqref{eq:omega_gw} (solid lines) as well as just inserting the merger rate $R (t_\text{r})$ instead of $R(t_\text{r} + \tau_{f_\text{r}})$ in the integral (dotted lines).
 The difference between those calculations is especially important for the low frequencies observed by NANOGrav if the PBH mass is relatively light.

-We close the discussion of the GWB signal by mentioning some assumptions that entered in its calculation.
-These include \begin{itemize} \item a monochromatic mass distribution for the PBHs~\cite{Raidal:2017mfl}, \item a circular orbit of the PBH binaries for the GWB spectrum and the time until coalescence for a given frequency, \item neglecting the effect of other PBHs on the binaries~\cite{Ali-Haimoud:2017rtz,Raidal:2018bbj} as well as other environmental effects e.g.\ due to accretion, and \item late-time formation of binaries~\cite{Raidal:2017mfl}. \end{itemize} Apart from the effect of other PBHs on binaries, which can potentially significantly reduce their merger rate~\cite{Raidal:2018bbj}, but require $N$-body simulations for an accurate treatment that are beyond the scope of this work, these assumptions are not expected to have a qualitative impact on our results.
+We close the discussion of the GWB signal by mentioning some assumptions in the calculation.
+These include a monochromatic mass distribution~\cite{Raidal:2017mfl}, the modeling of PBH clustering for multiple merger steps~\cite{Bringmann:2018mxj}, a circular orbit of the binaries for the GWB spectrum and the time until coalescence for a given frequency, neglecting the effect of other PBHs on the binaries~\cite{Ali-Haimoud:2017rtz,Raidal:2018bbj,Vaskonen:2019jpv} as well as further environmental effects e.g.\ due to interactions with surrounding inhomogeneities~\cite{Ali-Haimoud:2017rtz}, DM halos surrounding the PBH binaries~\cite{Kavanagh:2018ggo}, accretion, and late-time formation of binaries~\cite{Raidal:2017mfl}.
+These effects can have an $\mathcal{O}(1)$ impact on the merger rate, but often require further model-dependent assumptions, especially when clustering is involved, as well as expensive $N$-body simulations that are beyond the scope of this work.
+Although this may lead to a quantitative change of our results, slightly shifting the best-fit regions and constraints, our results are expected to be qualitatively robust and the conclusions to be unaffected.